ahll19/P8_ECM_based_OEF/readme.md

 ## TODO List

 - [x] Code cleaning and commenting.
-- [ ] A document about input file structure, script arguments, involved classes and functions, etc.
+- [ ] A document about the input file structure, script arguments, involved classes and functions, etc.
 - [ ] Support more functions, e.g. considering N-1 contingency.